basarat/demo-jest/script.md

 [1, 2, 3].map(item => console.log(item));
 ```

-It works at compile time and runtime just fine. (show demo)

 Because we set the target in our `tsconfig.json` file TypeScript will compile any ES6 syntax into ES5 syntax e.g. if we have a simple an arrow function that returns null

 ```js